 - At coffee shops, the airport, literally anywhere!

 You don’t have to wait until your junior or senior year to begin networking.
 The earlier you begin, the more time you give yourself to connect with people in the industry you are looking to work within.
-Start networking early with professionals in your UA network (faculty members, colleagues, and peers within clubs and organizations you are involved with) so you gain confidence to network with professionals in your industry.
+Start networking early with professionals in your Arizona network (faculty members, colleagues, and peers within clubs and organizations you are involved with) so you gain confidence to network with professionals in your industry.

 Wondering how to start networking?

 - Start with people you know!
 The friends you have now will move out into the world, just like you.
 Don't forget to include family, professors, supervisors and co-workers.
-Foster meaningful relationships now and wherever you go and you'll always have a strong network behind you.
+Foster meaningful relationships now and wherever you go, and you'll always have a strong network behind you.

 - Create your LinkedIn profile.
-Find out more about Linkedin for networking.
+Find out more about LinkedIn for networking.

 Develop a solid “elevator pitch.”